alpers/QR/README.md

 ### Bookmark &#9733;

 First, add a button to your bookmarks.
-Set address as **bookmark/linqr.js** Then, click bookmark to get the QR Code of page you have just opened.
+Set address as given code at **bookmark/linqr.js** Then, click bookmark to get the QR Code of page you have just opened.

 <img height="300" src="linqr.gif">